PennTURBO/turbo-assay-templating/prioritizing_parts.md

 ## Top 10 out of 135 _systems_

 ### When
-As above, plus top 5 properties
+As above, plus top 5 properties (mass, arbitrary, "substance", "number" and "catalytic" concentrations)

 ### Remaining parts:
 - Component